||Senior Research Associate

 Continuous Integration (CI) consists in a specific stage of CD process where team members integrate their work in an automatic manner, which allows a fast building, testing, and releasing of software, leading to multiple integrations per day.
 A thesis in this topic will have as main focus the development of recommender systems able to provide suggestions to developers and testers during Continuous Integration activities.

-- Define Feedback a Mechanisms able for mining user reviews of mobile App: designing and developing tools to help developers digest the huge amount of feedback they receive from users on a daily basis, transforming user reviews into maintenance tasks (fixing issues or building features).
+- Define a Feedback Mechanisms able to help developers digest the huge amount of feedback they receive from users on a daily basis, transforming user reviews into maintenance tasks (fixing issues or building features).
 For more information read the recent papers accepted "How Can I Improve My App?
 Classifying User Reviews for Software Maintenance and Evolution", "What Would Users Change in My App?
 Summarizing App Reviews for Recommending Software Changes", "Analyzing Reviews and Code of Mobile Apps for better Release Planning", "Recommending and Localizing Change Requests for Mobile Apps based on User Reviews" and the related tools called ARdoc and SURF.

 - Develop recommender systems able to (better) support developers during the code review process.
 For more information read the recent paper accepted "Would Static Analysis Tools Help Developers with Code Reviews?".

 - Development recommender systems based on Source Code Summarization and Code Change Summarization techniques able to support developers during development or maintenance activities.
 For more information read the recent paper accepted at ICSE 2016 entitled "The impact of test case summaries on bug fixing performance: An empirical investigation".
 The slides of my lecture of the course Software Maintenance and Evolution describe the concepts of Source Code Summarization and Code Change Summarization.